-Click onto the Changing your home page - to find detailed advice on the moving options available to you, including swapping and the Housing Moves scheme.
+Visit our Changing your home page to find detailed advice on the moving options available to you, including swapping and the Housing Moves scheme.

 What are we doing to help you move?

-- We have employed extra staff to ensure we can provide advice and information to you if you want to move
+- We have employed more staff to ensure we can provide advice and information to you if you want to move.

-- We are contacting every tenant affected to explain how it will affect you and what your options are
+- We are contacting every tenant affected to discuss what your options are.

-- If you are due to lose 25% of your Housing Benefit and want to move, we have a dedicated caseworker who can help you explore all your options and support you in finding somewhere else to live.
-We are giving top priority in our choice based lettings scheme to tenants losing 25% of their Housing Benefit due to the Bedroom Tax between now and April 2013 to encourage them to move quickly.
+- If you have lost 25% of your Housing Benefit and want to move, we have a dedicated caseworker who can help you explore all your options and support you in finding somewhere else to live.

-- If you move to a smaller home, we will give you a cash payment,, not only if you transfer to another Family Mosaic property, but also for any swap, a move into shared ownership, private renting and other recognised rehousing schemes such as Housing Moves.
-We are reducing the amount we pay downsizers on a phased basis between now and April 2013 so we can help more tenants.
-Get moving now to claim the higher amount while you can.
+If you move to a smaller home, we will give you a cash payment, not only if you transfer to another Family Mosaic property but also for any swap, a move into shared ownership, private renting and other recognised rehousing schemes such as Housing Moves.

-Here are some useful contact numbers and websites to help you further
+Some useful contact numbers and websites to help you further.

 Family Mosaic Services:

-- Welfare Rights Advisers – advice on benefits and grants
+- Financial Wellbeing Advisers – advice on benefits

 - Money Adviser – advice on money management and debt